infracost/docs/docs/faq.md

 1. Infracost is free and open-source, Terraform Cloud's cost estimation is paid and closed source.
 2. Infracost [supports more resources](/docs/supported_resources) than Terraform Cloud's cost estimation feature.
 3. Infracost has a [CLI tool](/docs#installation) that can be used in your terminal or [integrated](/docs/integrations/cicd) into your workflows regardless of what source control and CI/CD system you use.
-4. Infracost can be used with [Terragrunt](/docs/terragrunt).
+4. Infracost can be used with [Terragrunt](/docs/iac_tools/terragrunt).
-5. Infracost can output [HTML reports](/docs/multi_project/report) or JSON and used alongside other tools.
+5. Infracost can output [HTML reports](/docs/multi_project/report) or JSON and be used alongside other tools.